 Lets hope that politicians make more of an effort these days to avoid environmental problems in Tenerife, such as by changing the course of a river or altering gorges and valleys.

-In 2015 one of the longest Tenerife bicycle pathways will be built.
-It will get you from the capital Santa Cruz past San Andres all the way along the ocean to Las Teresitas beach.
+In 2015 one of the longest Tenerife bicycle pathways was built to get you from the capital Santa Cruz past San Andres all the way along the ocean to Las Teresitas beach.

 Return from San Andres Tenerife to Santa Cruz Tenerife which is the nearby capital where the fishing town is part of, nowadaysMore about the little fishing town by Playa de las Teresitas.